 Reporting is the process of communicating information about student achievement and progress gained from the assessment process.
-The purpose of reporting is to support teaching and learning by providing feedback to students and parents.
+The purpose of reporting is to support teaching and learning by providing feedback to students and parents/carers.

-Student achievement can be reported by comparing:
+Student achievement can be reported by comparing any one or a combination of:

-- the student's work against a standards framework of syllabus outcomes - the student's prior and current learning achievements - the student's achievements with those of other students (in Stage 6)
+- the student's work against a standards framework of syllabus outcomes - the student's prior and current learning achievements - the student's achievements with those of other students (Stage 6).